deme-amadou/Spark-SQL-Cheat-sheet/README.md

 // using a subquery to figure out the number movies were produced in each year.
 // leverage """ to format multi-line SQL statement spark.sql("""select produced_year, count(*) as count
-                   from (select distinct movie_title, produced_year from
+                   from (select distinct movie_title, produced_year from
 movies)
                    group by produced_year""")
          .orderBy('count.desc).show(5)